-On November 2, 2020, we announced that the board of directors of our general partner has approved a \$500 million common equity repurchase program (the "Program") to be utilized as an additional method of returning capital to investors.
+On November 2, 2020, we announced that the board of directors of PAA GP Holdings LLC has approved a \$500 million common equity repurchase program (the "Program") to be utilized as an additional method of returning capital to investors.
 The Program authorizes the repurchase from time to time of up to \$500 million of PAA common units and/or PAGP Class A shares via open market purchases or negotiated transactions conducted in accordance with applicable regulatory requirements.
-Ultimately, the amount, timing and pace of potential repurchase activity will be determined by a number of factors, including market conditions, PAA's financial performance and flexibility, PAA's actual and expected Free Cash Flow after distributions, the absolute and relative equity prices of PAA common units and PAGP Class A shares, and the extent to which PAA is positioned to achieve and maintain its targeted leverage ratio.
+Ultimately, the amount, timing and pace of potential repurchase activity will be determined by a number of factors, including market conditions, our financial performance and flexibility, actual and expected Free Cash Flow after distributions, the absolute and relative equity prices of PAA common units and PAGP Class A shares, and the extent to which we are positioned to achieve and maintain our targeted leverage ratio.
 No time limit has been set for completion of the Program, and the Program may be suspended or discontinued at any time.
-The Program does not obligate PAA or us to acquire a particular number of PAA common units or PAGP Class A shares.
+The Program does not obligate us or PAGP to acquire a particular number of PAA common units or PAGP Class A shares.
 Any PAA common units or PAGP Class A shares that are repurchased will be canceled.